koutsosg/iml-network/README.md

 Since we didn't want a login system for general users, the best way to manage access control for the admin dashboard was by implementing session-based authentication.
 To keep the process simple, I chose to use an HTTP-only cookie to store the JWT.
 This is secure and easy to implement.

-- I created an API route (`/api/login`) that verifies credentials and sets the JWT token using `cookies()` from `next/headers`.
+- I created an API route [(`/api/login`)](https://github.com/koutsosg/iml-network/blob/main/www/app/api/login/route.js) that verifies credentials and sets the JWT token using `cookies()` from `next/headers`.
 The credentials are stored in an `.env` file.
-- The frontend uses a `LogIn` component, a client-side form that sends the credentials to the `/api/login` route.
+- The frontend uses a [`LogIn component`](https://github.com/koutsosg/iml-network/blob/main/www/components/dashboard-ui/loginform/LoginForm.tsx), a client-side form that sends the credentials to the `/api/login` route.
 After successful authentication, it handles the response and redirects the admin from the login page to the dashboard.
 - **Authentication Check**: Other parts of the app, such as the dashboard, check for the `authToken` cookie using `cookies()` in server-side components.
 The token is verified using `jsonwebtoken`.
 If the token is not present, the user is redirected to the login page.

 ## Chapter 5: Hasura Database